Which Bible Should I Use?

 Also, the words don't mean what they say!
 In King James' time testament was another word for covenant.
 Covenant is another word for contract.
 A contract is a legally enforceable agreement.
 The Bible is a set of books about two legally enforceable agreements God made with Man: the Old Covenant and the New Covenant.
 Most speakers of modern English think "testament" has something to do with "testimony" or "last will and testament."
 Several hundred words have changed their meaning since the King James Version was translated.
 In King James' time ghost was a synonym for spirit, hence Holy Ghost.
 Today, ghost has assumed the much more narrow meaning of the spirit of a human being who has died.

-Many people have "deified" this translation -- made it into an object of worship.
+Many people have raised the King James Version to an object of worship.
 There are Bible scholars who actually claim that the King James Version is the most accurate version of the Bible available today.
 They don't simply claim it's the most accurate translation, they claim it expresses God's message to mankind even more accurately than the original text in the original languages!

 Jesus didn't speak in archaic language, but most people have come to think of the language of the King James Version as the way Jesus spoke.